influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/transformations.md

 SELECT DERIVATIVE(<function> ([ * | <field_key> | /<regular_expression>/ ]) [ , <unit> ] ) [INTO_clause] FROM_clause [WHERE_clause] GROUP_BY_clause [ORDER_BY_clause] [LIMIT_clause] [OFFSET_clause] [SLIMIT_clause] [SOFFSET_clause]
 ```

-The advanced syntax requires a [`GROUP BY time() ` clause](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-time-intervals) and a nested InfluxQL function.
+The advanced syntax requires a [`GROUP BY time()` clause](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-time-intervals) and a nested InfluxQL function.
 The query first calculates the results for the nested function at the specified `GROUP BY time()` interval and then applies the `DERIVATIVE()` function to those results.

-The `unit` argument is an integer followed by a [duration literal](/enterprise_influxdb/v1.9/query_language/spec/#literals) and it is optional.
+The `unit` argument is an integer followed by a [duration](//influxdb/v2.4/reference/glossary/#duration) and it is optional.
 If the query does not specify the `unit` the `unit` defaults to the `GROUP BY time()` interval.
 Note that this behavior is different from the [basic syntax's](#basic-syntax-1) default behavior.